Coastal & Marine Sciences

 Paulette Peckol, Louise C. Harrington Professor of Biological Sciences

-Andy Danylchuk, Professor of Fish Conservation, Director of Five College Coastal and Marine Sciences Program
+Brian Cheng, Assistant Professor of Environmental Conservation, Director of Five College Coastal and Marine Sciences Program

 Adrian Jordaan, Associate Professor of Fish Population Ecology and Conservation